m4ttsch/omscs-notes-notes/secure-computer-systems/03-protecting-tcb.md

 ### Address Translation Observations

-We access tables in address translation.
-These tables determine what phsyical memory we can access.
-These tables must belong to the portion of memory for the OS so that the user cannot modify them.
-If the user could modify them there is no isolation.
+The tables used in address translation determine what physical memory we can access.
+Therefore they must belong to the OS's memory so that the user cannot modify them.
+If the user can modify the tables there is no isolation.

-These lookups would slow down the program, but we have a "translation lookaside buffer" which stores mappings from logical addresses to physical addresses.
-This is in the hardware.
+Translating logical to physical addresses could really slow down the program, but the hardware has a "translation lookaside buffer" which stores mappings from logical addresses to physical addresses.

 ## Protecting Program Memory in the x86 Architecture

-Isolation comes from protecting program memory.
-Each segment contains protection level information about the segment, called the segment **descriptor protection level** (DPL).
+Each segment contains protection level information about the segment, called the segment descriptor protection level (**DPL**).

-There are 4 protection level specified by 2 bits, going from 0 to 3.
+There are 4 protection levels specified by 2 bits, going from 0 to 3.
 0 is the most privileged.

-There is a **current protection level** (CPL) which is the DPL of the code segment being executed.
+The current protection level (**CPL**) is the DPL of the code segment being executed.

-Requestor privilege level (RPL) is used to stop privilege escalation attacks.
-The RPL is stored in the segment selector (an entry of the GDT/LDT).
+Requestor privilege level (**RPL**) is used to stop privilege escalation attacks.
+The RPL is stored in the segment selector (the entries of the GDT/LDT).

-A protection check happens where max(CPL, RPL) $\leq$ DPL of target.

-The diagram below shows access that is not allowed with dashed lines and allowed access with solid lines.
+Before granting access we make sure that

+$$ \text{max}(CPL, RPL) \leq DPL $$

 ![](https://assets.omscs.io/secure-computer-systems/images/module3/access-data.png)

+Dotted lines are for rejected access, solid lines are for successful access.

 ## More Memory Protection Details

 ### Conforming vs non-conforming code segments.

+Code segments are either conforming or non-conforming.
+This determines their behavior when transferring to another code segment of a different privilege level.

-For conforming code segments when transfering from one code segment to another code segment (that potentially has different privileges) we can continue execution at the current privilege level.
-Useful for system utilities.
+For **conforming code segments** we can continue execution at the current privilege level, this is useful for system utilities.

-For non-conforming code segments we get a protection fault unless call or task gate is specified.
+For **non-conforming code segments** we get a protection fault unless a call gate or task gate is specified.
 Call gates can be used to transfer to different privilege levels (or through system call instructions).
 All data segments are non-conforming.

 ### Page Level Protection

 * Page Protection Level (PPL) is either 0 or 1.
 0 is privileged level and 1 is non-privileged level.
 * If the CPL is 3 we can only access PPL of 1.
 * There are read-write protections on pages as well.
 * You can also disable execution of a page.

-Segment and page protections can be combined.
+This way you can protect a particular page within a segment.

 ## Changing Privilege Level and System Calls